 - Nearly half of the participating charities indicated their financial prospects were worse than they had previously forecast.
 This disproportionately affected smaller charities, nearly two thirds of which revised their forecasts downwards, whereas only two fifths of larger organisations did. - ▶ 25% of respondents had already made staff redundant, with more expecting to do so.
 Redundancies were concentrated in larger organisations.
-Overall, 43% of respondents were reducing posts. - ▶ In the final quarter of 2020, should the pandemic worsen again and more restrictions be implemented, over half of organisations expected they would not be able to meet demand, due to either mounting calls on the service or their own reduced capacity.
+Overall, 43% of respondents were reducing posts. - ▶ In the final quarter of the year, should the pandemic increase again and more restrictions be implemented, over half of organisations expected they would not be able to meet demand, due to either mounting calls on the service or their own reduced capacity.
 A greater proportion of small charities expected to be in this position. - ▶ A third of all organisations surveyed had only 1-3 months of reserves.
-According to NCVO, 9% of organisations have either no cash reserves or not enough to last them a month.
+According to NCVO 9% of organisations either have no cash reserves or not enough to last them a month (NCVO Barometer Data 2020).

-A report by The Small Charities Coalition (4) suggested a third of respondents had funding for no more than 12 months and that, while one in 10 expected to make redundancies, a quarter planned to reduce staff hours in the near future.
+A report by The Small Charities Coalition (4) suggested a third of respondents had funding for no more than 12 months, and that while only one in 10 expected to make redundancies, a quarter planned to reduce staff hours in the near future.
 Only 37% were already set up for remote working, and many did not have the IT capabilities or resources to do so.
-The report also noted concerns that digital-only services could potentially exclude a range of clients for a variety of reasons, including digital poverty and exclusion.
+The report also noted concerns that digital-only services could potentially exclude a range of clients for a variety of reasons including digital poverty and exclusion.